 - With the right (basic) training, anyone in the team can review anyone else's code with no hierarchy.

 - Everyone's code must be reviewed, no matter how experienced they are.

 - Code reviews should be relatively small as it is hard to review very large changes effectively.

-- This is one reason to break stories down as small as practical and to implement each incrementally, ensuring no single change is too large to be reviewed well.
+- This is one reason to break stories down as small as is practical and to implement each story incrementally, ensuring no single change is too large to be reviewed well.

 - Meets user needs — While effective testing is the best way to detect bugs or non-functional problems, code review plays an important role in spotting potential issues: